malikiskn/Interlanguage-Sport-Event-Perception-Analytics/presentation.md

 ---

 *Ce projet s'inscrit dans le cadre d'un Master 2 Recherche en Sciences du Sport et vise à contribuer à la compréhension des biais cognitifs dans le sport professionnel.*

+X description:

+Sentiment Analysis of Football Match Reactions on Social Media

+This academic research project aims to analyze supporter sentiment and emotional responses during UEFA Champions League and Premier League football matches by collecting and analyzing tweets in real-time.
+The study focuses on understanding how fans express their emotions, opinions, and reactions during live sporting events across multiple languages (English, French, Spanish, and German).

+We will collect tweets during specific match time windows using relevant hashtags and team-related keywords.
+The data will be analyzed using natural language processing and sentiment analysis techniques to identify patterns in fan behavior, emotional intensity, and cross-cultural differences in how supporters engage with football content on social media.

+The research will contribute to understanding digital sports fandom, social media dynamics during live events, and multilingual sentiment expression.
+All data will be used exclusively for academic purposes at the University of Caen Normandy (Master's level research project) and will comply with data protection regulations.
+Results may be published in academic venues while respecting user privacy and X's terms of service.